jfx/ansible-collection-common/jfx/common/roles/install_opt/README.md

-# Ansible OS update role
+# Ansible install opt role

 A role to download and install a product in /opt directory.